PnS2019/pns2019.github.com/session_04.md

 cv2.destroyAllWindows()
 ```

-Yo can find the detailed documentation of the `cv2.resize` from [here](https://docs.opencv.org/2.4/modules/imgproc/doc/geometric_transformations.html#resize)
+Yo can find the detailed documentation of the `cv2.resize` [here](https://docs.opencv.org/2.4/modules/imgproc/doc/geometric_transformations.html#resize)

-Note that OpenCV reverse the color channel order while encoding an RGB image.
+Note that OpenCV reverses the color channel order while encoding an RGB image.
-OpenCV refers this encoding to as BGR.
+OpenCV refers to this encoding as BGR.
 OpenCV uses the BGR as the default color space.
 However, if you would like to process and plot the RGB image
 using other libraries, you will need to
 convert the channel ordering via the `cvtColor` API: